davidsherwood87/davidsherwood87.github.io/index.md

 ### Simple breakdown of code

-1. We import all modules we need
+1. We import all modules we need: random, matplotlib, agentframework, csv
 2. Make a list for the environment that contains data on what our environment looks like
 3. Create another class that contains functions:
    Our sheep being given random coordinates